Fictiverse/llama.cpp-Windows-Launcher/README.md

    - It compiles `run.py` into a single standalone `LlamaLauncher.exe` file inside a newly created `/dist` folder.
    - It embeds the native `logo.ico` file directly as the Windows binary resource icon.

-### Troubleshooting: Executable Icon not showing up?
-Windows Explorer heavily caches executable icons.
-If your compiled `LlamaLauncher.exe` still shows the default Windows program icon:
-- Copy the file to another folder (e.g., your Desktop) or rename it to `LlamaLauncher_test.exe`.
-This forces Windows Explorer to clear its visual cache and display the retro custom icon.
-- Ensure `logo.ico` is a real `.ico` file containing multiple layers (16x16, 32x32, 48x48, 256x256), and not just a renamed `.png` file.

 ---

 ## Quick Start Configuration